MedMamba: Vision Mamba for Medical Image Classification

-\textbf{Kavsir Dataset\cite{pogorelov2017kvasir}.} The dataset is collected using endoscopic equipment at Vestre Viken Health Trust (VV) in Norway.
-The VV consists of 4 hospitals and provides health care to 470,000 people.
+\textbf{Kvasir} \cite{94}.
 The Kvasir dataset consists of images, annotated and verified by medical doctors (experienced endoscopists), including several classes showing anatomical landmarks, phatological findings or endoscopic procedures in the GI tract, i.e., hundreds of images for each class.
-The number of images is sufficient to be used for different tasks, e.g., image retrieval, machine learning, deep learning and transfer learning, etc. The anatomical landmarks include Z-line, pylorus, cecum, etc., while the pathological finding includes esophagitis, polyps, ulcerative colitis, etc. In addition, several set of images related to removal of lesions is also provided, e.g., "dyed and lifted polyp", the "dyed resection margins", etc. The dataset consist of the images with different resolution from 720x576 up to 1920x1072 pixels.
-Overall, the dataset is divided into the following eight categories: dyed-lifted-polyps (500 images), dyed-resection-margins (500 images), esophagitis (500 images), normal-cecum (500 images), normal-pylorus (500 images), normal-z-line (500 images), polyps (500 images), and ulcerative-colitis (500 images) (\textbf{dataset url:} \href{https://www.kaggle.com/datasets/yasserhessein/the-kvasir-dataset/data}{https://www.kaggle.com/datasets/yasserhessein/the-kvasir-dataset/data}).
+The anatomical landmarks include Z-line, pylorus, cecum, etc., while the pathological finding includes esophagitis, polyps, ulcerative colitis, etc. In addition, Kvasir provides several sets of images related to removal of lesions, e.g., "dyed and lifted polyp", the "dyed resection margins", etc.

-\textbf{Large-scale otoscopy dataset \cite{zeng2021efficient} (Abbreviated as Otoscopy2024).} This dataset is a supplement to previous work.
-In previous publications, we collected 20542 endoscopic images of ear infections.
-On this basis, we have added an additional 2039 images from medical institutions.
-We will name 22581 endoscopic images of the ear as Otoscopy2024.
+\textbf{Otoscopy2024} \cite{95}.
+Otoscopy2024 is a supplement to previous work.
+In previous work, we collected 20542 endoscopic images of ear infections.
+On this basis, we have added 2039 images from another medical institution.
+We name the new dataset as Otoscopy2024.